Skip to Content

 Overfeeding and How to Avoid It

-Watch for signs of obesity, like visible skin between scales.
+Watch for obesity signs – visible skin between scales, fatty deposits, and sluggish movement.

 Health and Nutritional Considerations